Csc32/countries-api/README.md

 **_Test cases_**:

-1.  [ ] should return 404 if there is not municipalities
+1.  [ ] should return 404 if there is not municipalities of a state
 1.  [ ] should return bad request if there is an invalid param _{state_id}_
 1.  [ ] should return municipalities of a country
 1.  [ ] should count all parishes from a municipaltity